possibly/censusplus-db-reader/README.md

 # A Guide to Converting 1.12.1 CensusPlus' Lua Table to a Ruby Object

+##tl;dr

+Install LUA and use a LUA-based json generator to read CensusPlus' SavedVariables file.
+Ruby is just a shell that runs the LUA script and captures the generated JSON from stdout.

+##Instructions

 Install LUA (>=5.3.5)
 ```
 curl -R -O http://www.lua.org/ftp/lua-5.3.5.tar.gz